apache/yunikorn-release/index.md

 of stateless batch workloads and stateful services.

 YuniKorn now supports K8s and can be deployed as a custom K8s scheduler.
-YuniKorn's architecture design also allows adding different shim layer and adopt to different ResourceManager implementation including Apache Hadoop YARN, or any other systems.
+YuniKorn's architecture design also allows adding different shim layer and adopt a different ResourceManager implementation including Apache Hadoop YARN, or any other systems.

 ## Feature highlights